pytest-dev/pytest/doc/en/how-to/tmp_path.rst

 than 3 temporary directories will be removed.

-The number of entries currently cannot be changed, but using the ``--basetemp`` option will remove the directory before every run.
-Effectively meaning the tempfiles of only the most recent run will be kept.
+The number of entries currently cannot be changed, but using the ``--basetemp`` option will remove the directory before every run, effectively meaning the temporary directories of only the most recent run will be kept.

 You can override the default temporary directory setting like this: